Choose the Right Brake Rotor Pattern

 Types of brake rotors

 There are four primary types of brake rotors:

-- Drilled – Drilled brake rotors have a series of holes drilled in spiralling patterns across the surface of the rotor.
+- Drilled – Drilled brake rotors have a series of holes drilled in patterns across the surface of the rotor.

 Drilled & Slotted rotors